-CETF does share a progress report with the CPUC annually.
-Sunne Wright McPeak, President and CEO of CETF presented to the CPUC October 6, 2011.
+CETF shares a progress report annually with CPUC Commissioners.
+Sunne Wright McPeak, CETF President and CEO, met individually with 4 Commissioners in January 2013 and recently-appointed Commissioner Peterman in October 2013.
 A copy is in Attachment D.

 The California Broadband Council (CBC) which was established to marshal the state's resources to further the policy of increasing broadband network deployment, and eliminating the Digital Divide by expanding broadband accessibility, literacy, adoption, and usage.
 While CETF President and CEO, Sunne McPeak, is a member of the CBC, CETF has made presentations on policy issues and grant programs to this group.